 Sometimes Life Punches Hard

 Let me encourage you.
 The Father knows your pain, intimately so.
 He knows every hurtful word that has been spoken, every lie you have believed, every crushing blow you have received.
+Jesus offers restoration if we will just come to him.

-His son said:
+His Son said:

 The Father Sees The Completely Restored You